paufr/itunes_search_app/README.md

 		npm install
 		npm start

-If the frontend is built, it will be used directly from the backend to serve the app (it is not neccessay to run the frontend, just to compile it).
+If the frontend is built, the backend will use the dist folder to directly serve the app (it is not neccessay to run the frontend, just to compile it).

 The frontend is supposed to listen to port 8080 and the backend will be listening requests from 4000.
 However, you can still change the port to run it in a different way.